sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 - had a number of iterations to get to the outcome
 - leverages data to make decisions along the way

-This interview will include a PM and designer from our team who have been focusing on growth.
-They will use the hour to dig into the project info you prepared to understand how you think about running growth projects.
+This interview will include a PM and designer from our team.
+They will use the hour to dig into the project info you prepared to understand how you think about running projects.

 #### Product interview